 If you’re new to horse racing, these are probably the bets for you.
 They’re easy to understand and just as exciting as more complicated wagers.

 Win — 1st place.
-Your horse must finish first for you to
+Your horse must finish first for you to cash a ticket.

 Place — 2nd place.
-If your horse finishes first or second,
+If your horse finishes first or second, you’re a winner.

 Show — 3rd place.
 You’re a winner if your horse finishes anywhere among the top three.